-Material Canadian Federal Tax Considerations Under the Income Tax Act

-The following is a summary of the material Canadian federal income tax considerations generally applicable to the Corporation and to shareholders of the Corporation in connection with the domestication.
-The summary applies to the Corporation and to holders of shares who, for the purposes of the Income Tax Act (Canada), or Tax Act, hold shares as capital property, who deal at arm's length, and are not affiliated, with the Corporation and in the case of a shareholder who is or is deemed to be resident in Canada for purposes of the Tax Act, for whom the Canadian dollar is the functional currency for the purposes of the Tax Act.
+Material Canadian Federal Tax Considerations Under the Income Tax Act are not affiliated, with the Corporation and in the case of a shareholder who is or is deemed to be resident in Canada for purposes of the Tax Act, for whom the Canadian dollar is the functional currency for the purposes of the Tax Act.
 This summary does not apply to shareholders that are "financial institutions" as defined for the purposes of the "mark-to-market" rules in the Tax Act or in respect of whom the Corporation will, at any time after the domestication, be a "foreign affiliate" for purposes of the Tax Act.
 Such shareholders should consult their own tax advisors with respect to the particular tax consequences to them of the domestication, which tax consequences may vary depending upon their particular circumstances.